This post contains affiliate links.

 - something blue

 Check out our cheese variety guide to help pick your cheeses!
-To make it easy for enjoying, cut up any of the firmer cheese into bite-sized pieces so they can be easily paired with the crackers, no cutting required.
-Feel free to change things up here too (like by adding air fryer mozzarella sticks or gouda cheese crisps).
+To make it easy to enjoy, cut up any of the firmer cheese into bite-sized pieces so they can be easily paired with the crackers; no cutting is required.

 Three Fruits or Veggies

-Something light and fresh, like crunchy apples, strawberries, sliced cucumbers, sliced bell peppers, or grapes to balance out the salty cheeses makes for the perfect combination.
-I went with a couple types of grapes along with a red apple and a cucumber (both sliced thin for easy stackin’).
+Something light and fresh, like crunchy apples, strawberries, sliced cucumbers, sliced bell peppers, or grapes to balance out the salty cheeses, makes for the perfect combination.

 Two Savory Things